-If you’re just starting to take the blues seriously, you’re almost certainly going to want to look beyond your guitar and amp and begin exploring other modifiable components in order to fine tune your sound.
-Blues is all about feel, the way in which the guitarist connects with their instrument, and seeing as the strings are the first point of contact, this is a great place to start.
+If you’re just starting to take the blues seriously, you’re almost certainly going to want to look beyond your guitar, amp, and speakers and begin exploring other modifiable components in order to fine-tune your sound.
+Blues is all about feel, the way in which the guitarist connects with their instrument.
+Seeing as how the strings are the first point of contact, this is a great place to start.

 In this KillerGuitarRigs Guide, we reviewed the very best guitar strings for blues available today.
 To make sure each set of strings was reviewed fairly, all were tested while installed on a 2020 Epiphone SG Standard and played through a Bugera V22 Infinium with a MXR Sugar Drive Mini overdrive pedal and a Way Huge Smalls Aqua Puss delay pedal.

 - Tuning stability – did the strings hold their tune?

 - Playability – were the strings able to play expressive bends and vibrato?

 - Overall tone – did the strings sound bluesy enough?

 Features: Pure nickel wrap, Precision hex core, High carbon steel core